Shicheng-Guo/BIS180L_web/_posts/2017-05-16-Illumina-Day-2.md

     samtools index accepted_hits_A01.bam

 Then start IGV by typing

     igv.sh

+At the Linux command line.  **DO NOT START IGV BY CLICKING IN THE ICON.
+It will appear to work at first but won't actually work**

 ### Create a .genome file for IGV to use